-3:3 Selah: The meaning of this word, found almost exclusively in the book of Psalms, where it occurs frequently, is not entirely clear.
-According to an ancient tradition it means "forever" or "for all time."
-Often this sense is compatible with the context of the word, but sometimes this meaning can be applied only with difficulty.
-Some commentators are of the opinion that Selah indicates reinforcement for the preceding statement, meaning approximately "And so it is" or "Indeed it is so."
+it is so."
 Others believe that it is a musical term, indicating that the voice was to be raised at this point.
 Still others maintain that it is an instruction to lengthen the preceding word in order to conform to the meter of the song.
 Lastly, there are those who state that it indicates the end of a section of a song.

-4:1 | For the chief musician, on stringed instruments [neginot]: This heading indicates that the psalm is addressed to the person who conducts its musical recital, known as the menatze'aḥ or "chief musician."
+4:1 | For the chief musician, on stringed instruments [neginot]: This heading indicates that the psalm is addressed to the person who conducts its musical recital, known as the menatze'ah or "chief musician."
 This is one of a number of instructive openings to individual psalms.
 Some mention the type of musical instruments to be used, whereas others refer to a specific ancient melody.
 Some say that the plural word neginot indicates that this psalm has several tunes or involves several instruments.
 Apparently even the word mizmor, translated here as "psalm," serves to identify a particular type of melody.

-distress, I feel as though I am confined.
+^{3:3 |} Selah: The meaning of this word, found almost exclusively in the book of Psalms, where it occurs frequently, is not entirely clear.
+According to an ancient tradition it means "forever" or "for all time."
+Often this sense is compatible with the context of the word, but sometimes this meaning can be applied only with difficulty.
+Some commentators are of the opinion that Selah indicates reinforcement for the preceding statement, meaning approximately "And so it is" or "Indeed distress, I feel as though I am confined.
 The word batzar, translated here as "distress," literally means "in a narrow place."
 This implies a feeling of paralysis, as though to say: My very existence, whether physical or spiritual, is so pressured that I am unable even to move.
 You have relieved me.
 The word hirḥavta, "you have relieved," or literally, "you have widened," describes one's feeling when redemption follows profound distress; it is as if all the sources of pressure have receded into the background and one can again breathe and move freely.
 Now, God, be gracious to me and hear my prayer.